 Xray identifies security vulnerabilities and license violation as early as the dependency declaration stage and blocks builds with security issues from development.
 Automated and continuous governance and auditing of software artifacts and dependencies throughout the software development lifecycle from code to production.

-On-Prem, Cloud, Hybrid or Multi-Cloud Solution
+Self-hosted, Cloud, Hybrid or Multi-Cloud Solution

 Deep Recursive Scanning